samskivert/fundus/README.md

 Some of Fundus's components are sufficiently simple or fundamental that they've been isolated into libraries that can be reused without making use of the greater Fundus framework:

-  * `fundus.react` - a library of "reactive" programming primitives (not strictly [FRP], tailored to supporting UIs in apps)
   * `fundus.geom`  - a library of 2D (and someday 3D) geometry primitives and routines
   * `fundus.gl`    - OpenGL ES 2.0 minimally exposed as a Scala API